The Oak Center General Store

 Roots

-Beats-green top or bulk, carrots-green top or bulk, celery, parsnips, rutabagas, turnips, potatoes, cooking onions, red onions, sweet onions, table radishes, winter radishes, sunchokes, horseradish
+Beets-green top or bulk, carrots-green top or bulk, celery, parsnips, rutabagas, turnips, potatoes, cooking onions, red onions, sweet onions, table radishes, winter radishes, sunchokes,

 Squash and melons